Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 Premium video-on-demand – also known as "Home Premiere" – is basically a way for studios to make money from at-home viewings of their films, at a level comparable to selling movie theatre tickets.
 However, as PVOD rentals can only be sold per household and not per viewer, the price point is generally significantly higher than cinema tickets in order to help compensate.
 Hence, as noted above, the initial price per rental was $29.99, not the typical $10 to $15 (or so) of a single movie ticket.

-If that seems too steep of a price, keep in mind the "premium" part of PVOD is not indefinite.
-The rental price should come down to regular digital rental prices a few months after release.
+Of course, the "premium" part of PVOD is not indefinite, and the rental price eventually come down to regular digital rental prices.

 Didn't I see an article saying "WW84" would debut on "streaming" in Canada?